Tulunan

 Tulunan, officially the Municipality of Tulunan (Lungsod sa Tulunan; Banwa sang Tulunan; Inged nu Tulunan, Jawi: ايڠايد نو تولونن; Bayan ng Tulunan), is a municipality in the province of Cotabato, Philippines.
 According to the 2024 census, it has a population of 61,901 people.

+Etymology

+The name Tulunan derived from the Maguindanaon word tulun, which means 'a place of abundance' or 'where grace falls'.

 History

 Before establishment

-The name "Tulunan" originates from the Maguindanaon term tulun, which means 'a place of abundance' or 'where grace falls'.
 Originally, the area was inhabited by Muslim tribes in the lowlands, while nomadic groups like the Blaans and Bagobos resided in the hills and mountains.
-The governance system followed datuism, with Datu Enok considered the inaugural ruling datu 'local leader'.
+The governance system followed datuism, with Datu Enok considered the first ruling datu 'local leader'.